UPDATED: DECEMBER 2021

 Coronaviruses are from a large family of viruses that can make people unwell with respiratory infections.

-These include common colds and other more serious upper respiratory tract infections like Severe Acute Respiratory Syndrome (SARS) and Middle East Respiratory Syndrome (MERS).
+These include common colds and other more serious upper respiratory tract infections such as Severe Acute Respiratory Syndrome (SARS) and Middle East Respiratory Syndrome (MERS).

-The World Health Organisation is referring to this new Coronavirus as COVID-19, which originated in Hubei Province, China in late 2019.
+The World Health Organisation is referring to this most recent Coronavirus as COVID-19.

-Don’t wait for an asthma flare-up or COPD exacerbation, even if you have been symptom-free for a long period of time.
-Continue taking your prescribed medication and see your GP for a review if you are still experiencing symptoms or if you don’t have a preventer.
-We want your airways to be as robust as possible.
+- continue taking your prescribed medication and see your doctor for a review if you are still experiencing symptoms or if you don’t have a preventer

-Asthma WA recommends people living with asthma and/or COPD practice good hygiene and take steps to minimise their risk of exposure, as recommended by the Department of Health.
-Be vigilant!
+- Practice good hygiene and take steps to minimise their risk of exposure, as recommended by the Department of Health

 Call Asthma WA on (08) 9289 3600 to book your FREE appointment with one of our Respiratory Health Nurses or Educators.